Unity-Technologies/ml-agents/docs/API-Reference.md

     doxygen dox-ml-agents.conf

-`ml-agents.conf` is a configuration file that includes the classes that have been properly formatted.
+`dox-ml-agents.conf` is a Doxygen configuration file for ML-Agents that includes the classes that have been properly formatted.
 The generated HTML files will be placed in the `html/` subdirectory.
 Open `index.html` within that subdirectory to navigate to the API reference home.
 Note that `html/` is already included in the repository's `.gitignore` file.